 In the doctoral phase, doctoral candidates work on their theses, which should be completed in a suitable period of time.
-The doctorate is understood as the first stage of a professional career in which the doctoral candidates complete their doctoral degree and gain qualifications for various career aspirations.
+The doctorate is understood as the first stage of a professional career in which the doctoral candidates gain qualifications for various career aspirations.

-R3 - QUALIFICATION PHASE FOR A PROFESSORSHIP OR EQUIVALENT
+R3 - QUALIFICATION PHASE FOR A PROFESSORSHIP